Bringing the Universe to the University

 For the comfort and safety of all guests, only trained service animals are permitted at the planetarium.
 Thank you for your understanding.

-This program will last for approximately 50 minutes.
+This program will last for approximately 45 minutes.
 Please remember to arrive at the planetarium at least 10 minutes prior to the showtime indicated on your ticket.
+For more information, please visit our Frequently Asked Questions.

 Show Times: